bruno-lang/bruno-lang.github.io/glossary/index.md

 As such local reasoning is related to the idea of [referential transparency](http://en.wikipedia.org/wiki/Referential_transparency_(computer_science)) that allows to deduce the absence of side effects on the outside world.
-Whatever happens within the rederential transparent component can be simplified to the resulting value it produces.
+Whatever happens within the referential transparent component can be simplified to the resulting value it produces.